hms-dbmi/MOMA/README.md

     * Python==3.6.0
     * torch==1.6.0
     * torchvision==0.7.0
-    * sciki-learn
+    * scikit-learn
     * numpy
     * [smooth-topk](https://github.com/oval-group/smooth-topk)
     * opencv-python
     * tqdm

-## Data Proprocessing
+## Data Preprocessing
 * Tiling : Modify from github [Deepslide](https://github.com/mahmoodlab/deepslide), or you can download the processed dataset provided by [Kather et al](https://www.nature.com/articles/s41591-019-0462-y).
 * Tumor detection : Resnet50
 * Color normalization : Modify from github [HEnorm_python](https://github.com/schaugf/HEnorm_python)

 ## Feature Extraction
-You can use any pre-trained CNN model (like our multi-omics characterization task) or train model on our own (like our survival prediction task) to extract each patchs' features.
+You can use any pre-trained CNN model (like our multi-omics characterization task) or train model on our own (like our survival prediction task) to extract each patch's features.

 ## Data Preparation
 * Survival Prediction